 - Have a play date

-What Is There To Do In San Antonio With Your Dog?
+7) What is There to Do in San Antonio with Your Dog?

-While this question is not in the best format, I wrote it here how it is asked.
-There are in fact many dog friendly things to do in San Antonio.
-Many of the articles on this site contain dog friendly places we have been to personally in San Antonio.
-Others are outside of San Antonio, but may be near enough to visit.
+While this question is not in the best format, I included it here in its submitted form.
+There are many things to do with your dog in San Antonio.
+Many of our articles contain dog friendly places we have been to personally in San Antonio.
+Others are outside of San Antonio, but may be close enough for a visit.
 San Antonio contains hundreds of parks, stores and restaurants which are dog friendly.
-Here is a brief list of dog friendly places in San Antonio.
+Here is a brief list of dog friendly places in San Antonio, TX.

 - Community parks